Although not considered an essential nutrient, melatonin is a hormone essential to the body.

 Melatonin also has a neuroprotective role at the prenatal stage, highlighted by the work of INSERM.

-This property is still the subject of studies which are in progress.
+This property is still the subject of studies which are currently being carried out.

 Factors that decrease or disrupt melatonin production